-- 12. Choose the Magic Wand tool in the Tools palette and choose the Subtract from Selection option on the Options bar. - 13.
-Click anywhere in the transparent area (the gray and white checkerboard) to remove that area from the selection.
+15. Choose the Magic Wand tool in the Tools panel and choose the Subtract from Selection option on the Control panel.

+16. Click anywhere in the transparent area (the gray-and-white checkerboard) to remove that area from the selection.

-14. In the Layers palette, click the Add Layer Mask button.
+17. In the Layers panel, click the Add Layer Mask button.

 Similar to the vector mask you created in the previous exercise, this layer mask shows a new icon linked to the layer icon.
 A layer mask works on the same principle as the vector mask, except that the layer mask is raster-based instead of vector-based.
-You can disable the layer mask in the same way that you disabled the vector mask.
+You can disable the layer mask in the same way you disabled the vector mask in the previous exercise.

-15. Save the file and continue to the next stage of the project.
+18. Save the file and continue to the next stage of the project.